jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (i) to deal with any adverse effect on the environment which may arise from the exercise of the consent and which it is appropriate to deal with at a later stage; or
     (ii) to require a holder of a discharge permit or a coastal permit to do something that would otherwise contravene section 15 or 15B to adopt the best practicable option to remove or reduce any adverse effect on the environment; or
-    (iii) for any other purpose specified in the consent; or (b) in the case of a coastal, water, or discharge permit, or a land use consent granted by a regional council, if— (i) a regional plan contains a rule that relates to maximum or minimum levels or flows or rates of use of water, or minimum standards of water quality or air quality, or ranges of temperature or pressure of geothermal water; and
+    (iii) for any other purpose specified in the consent; or (aa) if the consent authority determines that the holder of the consent has contravened a condition of the consent; or (b) in the case of a coastal, water, or discharge permit, or a land use consent granted by a regional council, if— (i) a regional plan contains a rule that relates to maximum or minimum levels or flows or rates of use of water, or minimum standards of water quality or air quality, or ranges of temperature or pressure of geothermal water; and
     (ii) the rule has been made operative; and